-The University provides 10 days of emergency leave for benefits-eligible graduate staff (those employed half-time or more) who test positive or exhibit symptoms of COVID-19 or whose family members test positive or exhibit symptoms of COVID-19.
-After the 10 days are exhausted, employees must follow the leave policy or may qualify for additional FMLA.
-In addition, the University provides up to 60 days of emergency FMLA leave to graduate staff who must be off work due to child care/school closures related to COVID-19 reasons.
-After the 60 days are exhausted, graduate staff would follow the normal leave policy.
+In addition to Emergency Leave, the University provides up to 60 days of Emergency FMLA leave (50 days Emergency FMLA (after 30 days of employment) leave plus 10 days Emergency Leave) to graduate staff who must be off work due to child care/school closures related to COVID-19 reasons After the 60 days are exhausted, graduate staff would follow the normal leave policy if available.
 Potentially, other leave would then be available, if needed.
 We encourage you to work with your instructors and graduate registration advisor/graduate contact regarding courses and registration.
 Remember, that taking an incomplete may be one option or potentially adjusting research registration may be another for situations where you must be away from classes for an extended period.
 If you feel it is unsafe to return to campus, a discussion with your advisor is appropriate to determine if a break from school is necessary.

 Counseling & Psychological Services (CAPS) provides individual therapy from a brief therapy model, meaning that they assess the student’s clinical need and decide what clinical modality of intervention best meets that need.